nomeata/rec-def-pearl/pearl/aec/README.md

 This creations has been scripted using the `build-aec-image.sh` script, which installs packages and copies file into the base image provided by the AEC.
-Then the `prepare-aec-image.sh` script is run inside the image.
+Then the `aec-image-prepare.sh` script is run inside the image.
 This also creates the documentation, which is then copied out again.

-The `build-aec-image.sh` also creates the artifact source tarball.
+The `aec-image-build.sh` also creates the artifact source tarball.

 _Everything below has been copied from the base image README._